MSN Course Descriptions

 NSG 628*: Leadership/Policy/Ethics: 3 credits (Didactic, Spring only).
 Prerequisite – NSG 627.
 An exploration of the concept of leadership in the advanced practice role and application of these leadership behaviors to health care policy and ethical decision making.

 NSG 701*: Advanced Pharmacotherapeutics: 3 credits (Didactic, Spring only).
 Prerequisite – NSG 706.
-Examination of the relationship between pharmacologic principles and the selection of pharmacologic agents in altered health states across the lifespan.
-This course lays the foundation for subsequent courses in diagnosis, management, and therapeutic interventions.
+Examination of the relationship between pharmacologic principles and the APRN's selection of pharmacologic agents in altered health states across the lifespan

 NSG 705*: Advanced Lifespan Assessment: 3 credits (2 credits didactic, 1 credit lab, Spring only).
 Prerequisite – NSG 706.
 The focus of this course is the advanced health assessment of individuals across the lifespan.
 Skilled interviewing and advanced assessment skills are emphasized.